mcecode/polymorphic-resume/README.md

 You might want to start with the following:

-- Updating the templates.
+- Updating the templates
-- Correcting any edge cases that I might have missed with the templates.
+- Correcting any edge cases that I might have missed with the templates
-- Creating templates for supported formats without templates (i.e., for DOCX, ODT, or RTF formats).
+- Creating templates for supported formats without templates (i.e., for DOCX, ODT, or RTF formats)
-- Adding or suggesting other formats to support.
+- Adding or suggesting other formats to support

 ## Third-party assets